-Independent psychiatric evaluations include a thorough examination of records, testing, and interviewing.
+Independent psychiatric evaluations by forensic psychiatrists in Arizona include a thorough examination of records, testing, and interviewing.
 Typical reasons for an Independent Medical/Psychiatric Examination include mental health injury cause and extent, appropriateness and additional options for treatment, and whether maximum benefit of treatment has been reached, determination of duration of temporary or short term impairment/disability and whether mental health impairment is permanent.
-Other reasons for IME (Independent Medical Evaluation) include current clinical status/severity and fitness for duty.
+Other reasons for IME (Independent Medical Evaluation) and forensic psychiatry services include current clinical status/severity and fitness for duty.

 Minnesota Multiphasic Personality Inventory (MMPI) is typically a part of the Independent Medical/Psychiatric Evaluation.
 There are several versions of this standardized psychometric test that is composed of hundreds of True-False questions.
 The test typically takes between one and two hours to complete and validates mental health issues.
 However, diagnoses are not made solely on the results of the test.

 Having a big sale, on-site celebrity, or another event?
 Be sure to announce it so everybody knows and gets excited about it.
 The purpose of an MPR is to review the medical documents and to determine if mental illness is present, determine impairment, relationship to a possible injury, and review the appropriateness of medical treatment.
 In addition to the review, a consultation with the treating provider may be appropriate.
 MPRs may be used to questions the standard of care.
 There are times when an MPR may be associated with significant cost savings.

 MPRs may result in cost savings to health care payers and benefit to health care treatment receivers if treatment is optimized.

 Medical Peer Reviews are typically conducted when face-to-face Independent Medical/Psychiatric Examination is not possible.

 WORKERS’ COMPENSATION EVALUATIONS